 |

 IMPORTANT NOTE: Non-program completers have a limit of one calendar year from graduation to complete all requirements, etc. for certification and licensing.
 After the one year deadline, additional coursework or licensing requirements will be reviewed upon formal request.
-The decision of the Education department chair is final.
+The decision of the Program Head of the Educator Preparation Program is final.